Touhou Project: Windows games

 The eleventh game in the series, released on August 16, 2008, at Comiket 74.
 A geyser suddenly appears one day near the Hakurei Shrine, spouting evil earth spirits from underground.
-Playing as Reimu or Marisa, the player must travel to the Underworld (地底 Chitei, "underground") to find its source, assisted by one of the three yōkai allies communicating from above (Yukari Yakumo, Suika Ibuki, or Aya Shameimaru for Reimu and Alice Margatroid, Patchouli Knowledge, or Nitori Kawashiro for Marisa).
+Playing as Reimu or Marisa, the player must travel to the Underworld (地底 Chitei, lit. 'underground') to find its source, assisted by one of the three yōkai allies communicating from above (Yukari Yakumo, Suika Ibuki, or Aya Shameimaru for Reimu and Alice Margatroid, Patchouli Knowledge, or Nitori Kawashiro for Marisa).
 The game features graze-based scoring and a variation of the "Options" system introduced in Mountain of Faith.